n7on/docker-internals/README.md

 ```

 ## Create
-Docker Images are usually created with a Dockerfile.
-But we could actually do this manually by copying what we need to a folder, create a tarball and import it into Docker.
-Executables in Linux usually have dependencies though, to shared object for example.
+Docker Images are usually created with Docker using a Dockerfile.
+But we could actually do this without Docker by copying what we need to a folder, create a tarball and import it into Docker.
+Executables in Linux usually have dependencies though, to shared objects for example.
 So we need to copy them as well.
 So if we would like an Image with only "ls" and "bash", we could do like this:

 ```bash
 # 1. create folders